9 Simple, Surefire Tactics For Burning Body Fat!

 Restaurants want your money, so they're usually willing to tweak menu items to fit your diet.
 Most restaurants cook with lots of fat and oil to get the plates out of the kitchen faster.

-So ask them to steam or broil your food.
+Ask the server to have the kitchen steam or broil your food.
 Heavy dressings, frilly desserts, alcoholic drinks, and fatty appetizers are the enemy.
 Always remember, you're paying them to make your meal, not theirs!
 And remember to go to places you know have healthy options.

 4 Be Wary of Fad Diets